ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/angularjs/index.md

 Don't worry about the finer details for now, how all the different options are configured is explained in the relevant parts of the documentation.

-<grid-example title='Basic AngularJS 1.x ag-Grid' name='basic2' type='vanilla' options='{ "exampleHeight": 460, "extras": ["angularjs1"] }'></grid-example>
+<grid-example title='Basic AngularJS 1.x AG Grid' name='basic2' type='vanilla' options='{ "exampleHeight": 460, "extras": ["angularjs1"] }'></grid-example>

-## Angular 1.x and ag-Grid Components
+## Angular 1.x and AG Grid Components

-ag-Grid does not provide direct support for it's [components](../components/) and AngularJS 1.x.
+AG Grid does not provide direct support for it's [components](../components/) and AngularJS 1.x.
-If you want to put custom AngularJS 1.x components into ag-Grid, follow the [instructions for plain JavaScript component](../getting-started/).
+If you want to put custom AngularJS 1.x components into AG Grid, follow the [instructions for plain JavaScript component](../getting-started/).
 You will then need to manage creating and destroying child scopes yourself inside the `init()` and `destroy()` methods.

-Below shows an example of using ag-Grid Filter, Header and Cell Renderer components.
+Below shows an example of using AG Grid Filter, Header and Cell Renderer components.
 The following can be noted:

 - The Make column has an Angular 1 Header Component.
 - The Model column has an Angular 1 Filter.